keenlycode/shelfdb/README.md

 Sort entries by `key`.
 If not provide, sort by insert timestamp.

 #### args:
-_key_: a value to be used to sort, should be in `lambda` function. will, See example.
+_key_: a value to be used to sort, should be in `lambda` function.
+See example.
 _reverse_: reverse the order, default is `False`

 #### example: